contentjet/openapi-ui/README.md

 # OpenAPI UI

-This is a React based single page app which will renders documentation from a valid OpenAPI 3.0.0-RC0 document.
+This is a React based single page app which renders documentation from a valid OpenAPI 3.0.0-RC0 document.

 # NOTE

 This project is work-in-progress/experimental at this stage.
-Contributions/Feedback welcome.
+Contributions and feedback welcome.

 ## Getting started